- What does Flutter provide?

 How does Flutter run my code on Android?

 The engine’s C and C++ code are compiled with Android’s NDK.
-The Dart code (both the SDK’s and yours) are ahead-of-time (AOT) compiled into a native, ARM and x86 libraries.
+The Dart code (both the SDK’s and yours) are ahead-of-time (AOT) compiled into native, ARM, and x86 libraries.
 Those libraries are included in a “runner” Android project, and the whole thing is built into an APK.
 When launched, the app loads the Flutter library.
-Any rendering, input or event handling, and so on, are delegated to the compiled Flutter and app code.
+Any rendering, input, or event handling, and so on, is delegated to the compiled Flutter and app code.
 This is similar to the way many game engines work.

 How does Flutter run my code on iOS?

-.ipa.
 When launched, the app loads the Flutter library.
-Any rendering,

 Does Flutter use my system’s OEM widgets?